-The Dry Tropics Partnership for Healthy Waters' (the Partnership) Governance Charter outlines the purpose, objectives, key personnel and committees, their operational responsibilities, and the input of regional technical working groups.
-It also contains operational guidelines for the Partnership and host organisation including the Hosting Agreement and Memorandum of Understanding (MoU) for Partners.
+The Healthy Waters Partnership for the Dry Tropics (the Partnership) Governance Charter outlines the purpose, objectives, key personnel and committees, their operational responsibilities, and the input of regional Technical Working Groups.
+It also contains operational guidelines for the Partnership and Host Organisation, including the Hosting Agreement and Memorandum of Understanding (MoU) for Partners.